All Episodes

 I became best friends with Hosea Williams.

-Uh he was a trip.
+He was a trip.

-And then boom, he'd go on, give out the phone number, and he'd get all the money to that he ever dreamed of to feed the poor and the hungry in and around the Atlanta area.
+And then boom, he'd go on, give out the phone number, and he'd get all the money that he ever dreamed of to feed the poor and the hungry in and around the Atlanta area.

 Amazing man.